deeheber/Danielle-s-Blog/src/content/blog/ECS-Run-Task.md

 - [A Task Definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) - a blueprint for your application which contains one or more containers and parameters to run
 - [A Container](https://aws.amazon.com/what-is/cloud-containers/) - a lightweight, standalone, executable package of software that includes everything needed to run an application.
 This is commonly used with [Docker](https://www.docker.com/).

-Once those resources are deployed, the container can be trigger to run via `ECS run-task`.
-Once the code is done running and the container exits, then the ECS Task will spin down for in order to avoid being charged for a running container that isn't actively being used.
+Once those resources are deployed, the container can be triggered to run on demand with `ECS run-task`.
+Once the code is done running and the container exits, then the running ECS Task will disappear.
+The benefit is that you'll no longer be charged money for a running Fargate task.

 There's a few ways to run an ECS task on demand: